 The course will address key issues for researchers: new open access business models: maintaining quality and the future of peer-review; copyright and creative commons licensing, including examples of publisher policies for open access monographs.

-Researchers should plan to arrive prior to the advertised course start time.
-Except for exceptional reasons, there will be no admittance to a researcher academy or Faculty Training Programme (FTP) course 15 minutes after the advertised course start time.
+Latecomer policy Researchers should plan to arrive prior to the advertised course start time.
+Except for exceptional reasons, there will be no admittance to a Researcher Academy or Faculty Training Programme (FTP) course 15 minutes after the advertised course start time.

 It is unacceptable for researchers to just not attend when booked onto a course.
 The Researcher Academy maintains records of those who repeatedly do not attend courses they have booked.
 This may affect future eligibility to book onto further Researcher Academy courses and will affect considerations for Researcher Academy funded opportunities.